Vinniciuslopes/love-running/README.md

 # [Love Running ](https://github.com/Vinniciuslopes/love-running.git)

 Love running is a web page that aims on conecting people that like running on urban and trail.
 The page is for everybory that would like to be active and go for a jogging on city events or parks.
-O the web site will find different meetup location for jogging.
+On the web site will find different meetup location for jogging.

 ## **Features**